 - Role of Brand

 This measures the portion of the purchase decision attributable to the brand as opposed to other factors (for example, purchase drivers such as price, convenience, or product features).
 The Role of Brand Index (RBI) quantifies this as a percentage.
-RBI determinations for Best Global Brands derive, depending on the brand, from one of three methods: primary research, a review of historical roles of brands for companies in that industry, or expert panel assessment.
+RBI determinations for Best Global Brands derive, depending on the brand, from one of three methods: commissioned market research, benchmarking against Role of Brand scores from client projects with brands in the same industry, or expert panel assessment.

 - Brand Strength

 Brand Strength measures the ability of the brand to create loyalty and, therefore, sustainable demand and profit into the future.
 Brand Strength analysis is based on an evaluation across 10 factors that Interbrand believes constitute a strong brand.
 Performance in these areas is judged relative to other brands in the industry and relative to other world-class brands.
 The Brand Strength analysis delivers an insightful snapshot of the strengths and weaknesses of the brand and is used to generate a road map of activities to grow the brand’s strength and value into the future.

 We believe that a robust brand valuation requires a holistic assessment that incorporates a wide range of information sources.
 In addition to our extensive desk research and expert panel assessment, the following data feeds are incorporated into our valuation models:

-Financial data: Thomson Reuters, company annual reports and analyst reports Refinitiv (formerly Thomson Reuters’ Financial
+- Financial data: Refinitiv (formerly Thomson Reuters), company annual reports, investor presentations and analyst reports Refinitiv (formerly Thomson Reuters’ Financial